guming3d/benchmark-visualization-tool/README.md

     --log-save-dir ./logs \
     https://gbb-ea-openai-swedencentral-03.openai.azure.com
     ```

-4. Enter the raw json data in input box or upload the jsonl file to view the visualizations.
+5. Enter the raw json data in input box or upload the jsonl file to view the visualizations.

 ## Requirements

 - Flask
 - Pandas
 - Plotly
+- gunicorn

 ## Installation